Introduction

 Oracle vs. SQL Server vs. MySQL – Comparison

-• For server-side scripting SQL Server uses transact SQL and >NET, while Oracle uses PL/SQL languages.
+- For server-side scripting, SQL Server uses transact SQL and >NET, while Oracle uses PL/SQL languages.

-• Triggers are available in all of the three databases
+- Triggers are available in all of the three databases

-• All of them support concurrency, durability, in-memory capability and foreign key concepts
+- All of them support concurrency, durability, in-memory capability, and foreign key concepts

-• As far as transaction concepts are concerned then they support ACID properties.
+- As far as transaction concepts are concerned, then they support ACID properties.

-• For replication strategy in Oracle and MySQL, you can have Master-master and Master-slave replications, while in SQL Server it depends on its edition.
+- For replication strategy in Oracle and MySQL, you can have Master-master and Master-slave replications, while in SQL Server it depends on its edition.

 Apart from this, there are three other factors on the basis of which we can compare this database.
 They are the language that is used by them as the main feature of any RDBMS is the language that it uses to execute queries and how it impacts the database performance.
-Although all three databases use SQL or structured query language, SQL Server also uses T-SQL that is developed by Sybase and is an extension of SQL, while Oracle uses PL/SQL or procedural programming language.
+Although all three databases use SQL or structured query language, SQL Server also uses T-SQL which is developed by Sybase and is an extension of SQL, while Oracle uses PL/SQL or procedural programming language.

 Both languages have different syntaxes and capabilities.
 The main difference between these languages lies in the way they handle stored procedures, variables, and built-in functions.
-In Oracle PL/SQL the procedures can also be grouped together into packages that cannot be done in SQL Server, it can be therefore a bit more complex and much powerful, while T-SQL is quite easier to implement.
+In Oracle PL/SQL the procedures can also be grouped together into packages that cannot be done in SQL Server, it can be therefore a bit more complex and much more powerful, while T-SQL is quite easier to implement.
 On the other hand, MySQL vs Oracle uses the light version of T-SQL and a combination of procedural languages.

 In the case of MySQL, transactions are handled by InnoDB.
 It is a storage engine and by default is available in MySQL.
 It also provides ACID-complaint features like foreign key support and transaction handling.

-A Quick Comparison between Oracle SQL vs MySQL
+A Quick Comparison Between Oracle SQL vs MySQL

-Oracle SQL vs MySQL are two of the most popular RDBMS systems that are utilized in businesses of different businesses.
-Even though Oracle supports both of these database systems, who have a lot of similarities as well as dissimilarities.
+Oracle SQL vs MySQL are two of the most popular RDBMS systems that are utilized in businesses of different businesses even though Oracle supports both of these database systems, who have a lot of similarities as well as dissimilarities.

 A Quick Comparison between MySQL vs MS SQL